Seneca-BSA/bsa/docs/seh500/lab5.md

 1. In this example, let's take a look as a simple subroutine call.
 Replace the code within the file with the following:

-    <hr/><pre>
+        @ Lab Example 1
         .syntax unified             @ unified syntax used
         .cpu cortex-m4              @ cpu is cortex-m4
         .thumb                      @ use thumb encoding

         .data                       @ put data in the data section
         sump:   .word sum           @ declare a pointer to sum
         sump2:  .word sum2          @ declare a pointer to sum2
         n:      .word 5             @ declare variable n with value of 5
         sum:    .word 0             @ declare sum with value of 0
         sum2:   .word 0             @ declare sum2 with value of 0

         .text                       @ put code in the code section

         .global sumup               @ declare sumup as a global variable .type sumup, %function      @ set sumup to function type

         sumup:
             add 	r0, r0, r1 	    @ R0 = ? after first execution only
             subs 	r1, r1, #1      @ R1 = ? after first execution only
             bgt 	sumup           @ Branch back if not done bx      lr              @ PC = ?, LR = ?
                                     @ After execution, PC = ?

         .global main                @ declare main as a global variable .type main, %function       @ set main to function type

         main:
             ldr 	r1, =n 		    @ Load count into R1
             ldr 	r1, [r1]        @ R1 = ?
             mov 	r0, #0          @ Clear accumulator R0
             bl  	sumup            @ PC = ?, LR = ?
             ldr 	r3, =sump       @ Load address of SUM to R3 ldr     r3, [r3]        @ R3 = ?
             str 	r0, [r3]	    @ Store SUM
             ldr     r4, [r3]        @ R4 = ?
             mov     r7, #8
             ldr 	r5, =sump2      @ Load address of SUM2 to R5
             ldr     r5, [r5]        @ R5 = ?
             str 	r7, [r5]	    @ Store SUM2
             ldr     r6, [r5]        @ R6 = ?

         stop:                           @ define a new label called stop nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop
-    </pre><hr/>

 1. Execute the code above, pay attention to what is happening in each register and record their value as per the code comment.
-Afterward, take a look at the memory address where the variable is saved then take a screenshot showing the memory address along with the value.
-Submit your code and screenshot it as part of the post-lab.
+Afterward, take a look at the memory address at where the variable is saved then take a screenshot showing the memory address along with its data.
+Submit your code and screenshot it as part of the lab question.

 1. In this code, we'll take a look at subroutine and stack.
 Replace the code within the file with the following:

-    <hr/><pre>
+        @ Lab Example 2
         .syntax unified             @ unified syntax used
         .cpu cortex-m4              @ cpu is cortex-m4
         .thumb                      @ use thumb encoding

         .data                       @ put data in the data section
         sump:   .word sum           @ declare a pointer to sum
         sump2:  .word sum2          @ declare a pointer to sum2
         n:      .word 5             @ declare variable n with value of 5
         sum:    .word 0             @ declare sum with value of 0
         sum2:   .word 0             @ declare sum2 with value of 0

         .text                       @ put code in the code section

         .global function1           @ declare as a global variable .type function1, %function  @ set to function type

         function1:
             push    {r5, lr}        @ Save values in the stack
                                     @ which address did R5 and LR got saved to? mov     r5, #8          @ Set initial value for the delay loop
         delay:
             subs	r5, r5, #1      @ R5 = ? after first execution
             bne     delay
             pop     {r5, pc}        @ pop out the saved value from the stack,
                                     @ check the value in the R5
                                     @ and see if it is the saved value
                                     @ R5 = ?, PC = ?

         .global main                @ declare main as a global variable .type main, %function       @ set main to function type

         main:
             mov 	r0, #1          @ SP = ? then memory monitor to SP address
             mov 	r3, #0x75
             push	{r0, r3}        @ SP = ? which address did #0x75
                                     @ and #1 got saved to?
             mov 	r0, #6          @ R0 = ?
             mov 	r3, #7          @ R3 = ?
             pop     {r0, r3}        @ after pop, R0 = ?, R3 = ?, SP = ?
                                     @ did the value in memory address changed

         loop:
             add     r0, r0, #1
             cmp	    r0, #5
             bne     loop
             mov 	r5, #9          @ prepare for function call
             bl 	    function1       @ PC = ?, LR = ?, R5 = ?
             mov 	r3, #12

         stop:                           @ define a new label called stop nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop
-    </pre><hr/>

 1. Execute the code above, pay attention to what is happening in each register and record their value as per the code comment.
-Afterward, take a look at the memory address where the stack is saved then take a screenshot showing the memory address along with the value.
-Submit your code and screenshot it as part of the post-lab.
+Afterward, take a look at the memory address at where the variable is saved then take a screenshot showing the memory address along with its data.
+Submit your code and screenshot it as part of the lab question.

-## Post-Lab Questions
+## Lab Questions

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
 Due one week after the lab.

-1. Execute the code from step 4 then answer the questions in the comment.
+1. Execute Lab Example Code 1 then answer the questions in the comment.
 Copy and paste your code with your answers along with any screenshots into Blackboard.

-1. Execute the code from step 6 then answer the questions in the comment.
+1. Execute Lab Example Code 2 then answer the questions in the comment.
 Copy and paste your code with your answers along with any screenshots into Blackboard.

+1. Which one of the four types of stack are you using in Example Code 2?
+Justify your answer with the stack pointer and memory space.
+Use screenshots if necessary.

 1. Rewrite the program from the last lab in assembly language that counts how many vowels and non-vowels are in "SEH500 is very cool! (your name here)" (REPLACE (your name here) with your name).
 But this time, you must use at least one subroutine in your code along with the stack.